• Skip to main content

 • While the corn is soaking, prepare a campfire and let it burn down to hot coals.
 It will take you about 20 minutes to develop coals after starting the fire.

 • Place the corn directly on the campfire grate set over the hot coals.
-Cook the corn, turning occasionally, and adding more coals as needed to maintain a medium-high heat, until tender, about 25 minutes.
+Cook the corn, turning occasionally, and adding more coals as needed to maintain a medium-high heat, until tender, 25 to 30 minutes.

 • Pull the husks back from the corn and serve with butter and a sprinkling of salt.